laranjeirapedro/new_portfolio/README.md

 ## Project Overview

 This portfolio serves as a showcase of my skills in front-end development, as well as my ability to build modern, responsive, and accessible websites.
-The website includes a variety of sections that demonstrate the technologies I have learned and applied, including my experience with **React**, **Next.js**, **TypeScript**, and **Tailwind CSS**.
+It includes a variety of sections that demonstrate the technologies I have learned and applied, including my experience with **React**, **Next.js**, **TypeScript**, and **Tailwind CSS**.
+In addition, it integrates the **GitHub API** to dynamically display real project data from my repositories.

 ## Features

 - **Responsive Design:** The portfolio is fully responsive, ensuring a seamless experience across devices of all sizes.
+- **Dynamic GitHub Projects Integration:** Projects are fetched from the GitHub API and filtered by topic.
+Each project displays title, description, homepage link (if available), and a color-coded language usage bar.
 - **Contact Form:** A simple form that allows users to reach out directly.
-It was created using React Form Hook and Nodemailer.
+It was created using React Hook Form and Nodemailer.

 ## Technologies Used